imesh/kubernetes-tutorials/perform-rolling-update/README.md

-# Execute a Rolling Update
+# Perform a Rolling Update

 This tutorial guides you executing a rolling update for deploying a newer version of a software component.